Appreciating a different way to solve conflict in our lives.

 These questions point to a Focus of Actuality.

-You’ll note that I listed examples from both the Overall Story Throughline and the Main Character Throughline.
+You’ll note that I listed examples from both the Objective Story Throughline and the Main Character Throughline.

 This is the inflection point where the two meet.

 How will the family survive without its patriarch?
-That’s an Overall Story Focus of Actuality.
+That’s an Objective Story Focus of Actuality.

 How will a young pregnant woman survive her abandonment?
 That’s the Main Character Focus of Actuality.